Yoast/wordpress-seo/readme.txt

 * **SEO analysis**: an invaluable tool while writing SEO-friendly content with the right (focus) keyphrases in mind.
 * **Readability analysis**: ensures that humans and search engines can read and understand your content.
-* **Full language support** for: English, German, French, Dutch, Spanish, Italian, Russian, Indonesian, Polish, Portuguese, Arabic, Swedish, Hebrew and Hungarian.
+* **Full language support** for: English, German, French, Dutch, Spanish, Italian, Russian, Indonesian, Polish, Portuguese, Arabic, Swedish, Hebrew, Hungarian and Turkish.
 * **A Google preview**, which shows what your listings will look like in the search results.
 Even on mobile devices!
 * **Innovative Schema blocks** for the WordPress block editor, so that your FAQ and HowTo content can be shown directly in the search results.
 * **[Premium] Internal linking blocks** to easily improve the structure of your content.
 Easily add a **table of contents block**, a **related links block**, a **subpages** block, or **siblings block**!
 Plus, we’ll keep adding these easy-to-add blocks to improve your site structure.